crankycyclops/trogserve/README.md

 ## Exploring the code

-If you're looking for the interesting backend bits that exist so far (or if you're a hiring manager who wants to see what my Laravel code looks like), I suggest you examine the following files:
+If you're looking for the interesting backend bits that exist so far (or if you're a hiring manager who wants to see what my code looks like when I'm working with Laravel and Vue.js), I suggest you examine the following files:

 For the backend API (available to admins only):